apfm-actions/terraform-docdb-action/README.md

 Lambda Terraform Action
 ============================
-Deploy an AWS Lambda using Terraform.
+Deploy an AWS DocumentDB using Terraform.

 Usage
 -----